ArgonDesign/gumpifier/GumpifierBlog/md/Patrick.md

-# Artificial Intelligence: Ask Stupid Questions, Get Stupid Answers -- Patrick
+# Patrick -- Argon Design -- Colour Correction

 ## Introduction

-“*The Gumpifier will allow the user to input an image of themselves, along with a photo of a background scene, and it will automatically insert this image into the scene in a realistic manner*”.
+*&ldquo;The Gumpifier will allow the user to input an image of themselves, along with a photo of a background scene, and it will automatically insert this image into the scene in a realistic manner&rdquo;*.
 Over my few weeks of interning at Argon Design, I had become well practised at explaining this brief to colleagues and relatives alike.
 Our remit posed an interesting problem: it was naturally and intentionally open-ended; it was defined only in high level natural language terms; there was no obvious starting point or success criteria.
 Our only constraints were that we must use Machine Learning (ML)/Artificial Intelligence (AI).

 Our first port of call, having completed some crash courses in standard ML techniques and libraries, was to brainstorm areas which we thought feasible given our time constraints and resources.
 We came up with the following:

 DIRECTIVES: fullWidth
 ![Diagram1](./Patrick_images/Diagram1.png)

 *Figure 1: The blue boxes indicate slightly 'easier' areas.
 The green boxes show areas which we anticipated would cause us more problems, and the orange boxes indicate topics we thought could be very difficult.
-The orange line around some of blue boxes hints that, although it is trivial to apply matrix transformations to an image, knowing which transformations to apply could be tricky, and may have to draw on themes from the orange boxes.*
+The orange line around some of the blue boxes hints that, although it is trivial to apply matrix transformations to an image, knowing which transformations to apply could be tricky, and may have to draw on themes from the orange boxes.*

 The most prominent aspects of the figure related to the positioning of the foreground image.
 This included translation, scale, rotation as well as segmentation (automatically cutting out the picture of the person in the foreground from the background against which they were taken).
 In another section of this post Mohammed, the other Argon intern, describes how he went about tackling these areas, however my task related to the top right blue box: colour correction.